 White sugar, corn syrup, high fructose corn syrup, brown rice syrup, fructose, agave, yacon syrup, imitation syrups, heated honey, concentrated fruit juices, monk fruit that is not water-extracted, stevia extracts (liquid and powder), artificial sweeteners such as sucralose (Splenda) and aspartame (NutraSweet and Equal), sugar alcohols, such as xylitol; jams made with sugar, ascorbic acid or citric acid.

 Soups & Stocks

 GMO-free canned broth or stock without additives.
-Add 1-2 teaspoons gelatin to these canned broths.
+Add 1-2 teaspoons gelatin (recommended brands) to these canned broths and stocks.